Understanding Mental Health

 Essential skills for workers in community settings to support hope, recovery and connection among people living with mental health conditions.

-Gain the confidence to respond and support people living with a mental health condition, using recovery -oriented, person-centred principles.
+Gain the confidence to support and respond to people living with a mental health condition, using recovery-oriented, person-centred principles.

 Understanding Mental Health is an introductory course aimed at people in a wide range of organisations who work with others or support people living with mental health conditions.